Combinatorial summation of Feynman diagrams: Equation of state of the 2D SU(N) Hubbard model: Results

 \subsection{Approach 1: modification of the determinant}

 Since there is a one-to-one correspondence between a particular path in the graph and the diagram it generates, the task of omitting the disconnected diagrams from the determinant can be formulated as that of identifying the corresponding paths and eliminating them selectively.
 Preserving all other paths is in principle accomplished by duplicating certain nodes along the unwanted paths and re-routing the paths to be kept through the copies, as in the example in Fig.~\ref{fig:graphs}d.
 This suggests that the information $[l,h,e]$, which uniquely identifies the nodes in the determinant, is incomplete for a diagrammatic series obeying more general rules, and the node label must be extended by some additional record $\mathcal{R}$.
-If what constitutes $\mathcal{R}$ is identified, the right graph can be constructed from the start by the same one-step-at-a-time algorithm, only now the two nodes $[l_1,h_1,e_1] \otimes \mathcal{R}_1$ and $[l_2,h_2,e_2] \otimes \mathcal{R}_2$ are considered identical, and are merged, only if $\mathcal{R}_1=\mathcal{R}_2$, in addition to $l_1=l_2$, $h_1=h_2$, $e_1=e_2$.
-In principle, the information in $\mathcal{R}$ should be kept minimal to prevent spawning redundant nodes, but a sub-optimal graph can always be pruned in the end, without changing its value, by merging all nodes with equal $[l,h,e]$ that connect to the same nodes at the next level.
+If what constitutes $\mathcal{R}$ is identified, the right graph can be constructed from the start by the algorithm of Sec.~\ref{subsec:determinant} with the modification that the two nodes $[l_1,h_1,e_1] \otimes \mathcal{R}_1$ and $[l_2,h_2,e_2] \otimes \mathcal{R}_2$ are considered one and the same if $\mathcal{R}_1=\mathcal{R}_2$ in addition to $l_1=l_2$, $h_1=h_2$, $e_1=e_2$.
+It is desirable that the information in $\mathcal{R}$ is kept minimal to prevent spawning redundant nodes, but a sub-optimal graph can always be pruned in the end, without changing its value, by merging all nodes with equal $[l,h,e]$ that connect to the same nodes at the next level.

 A disconnected diagram is produced when not all of its cycles (fermionic loops) end up linked by the interaction lines.
 Thus, an obvious choice for $\mathcal{R}$ is the list of vertices visited until the current step and grouped together according to their cycles, with the groups merged at each step if the corresponding cycles become linked by an interaction.
 Denoting each group by $\{ \ldots \}$ and listing the current unfinished group last, the highlighted path in Fig.~\ref{fig:graphs}c would become $[0,1,1]\otimes\{1\} \rightarrow [1,2,2]\otimes\{1\}\{2\} \rightarrow [2,3,3]\otimes\{2\}\{1 \,3\} \rightarrow [3,4,4]\otimes\{1 \,3\}\{2 \,4\} \rightarrow \text{result}$, and it is now obvious that it produces a disconnected diagram because the two groups in $\mathcal{R}=\{1 \,3\}\{2 \,4\}$ cannot be linked.
 Note that, for this choice of $\mathcal{R}$, the cancellation between terms with repeated elements, relied on in the calculation of the determinant, is in general between a connected and disconnected term.
 Thus it is generally necessary to also prohibit sequences $\mathcal{C}$ with repeated elements.
 The cancellation can still be usefully employed in certain cases, as explained below.